GPUOpen-Tools/radeon_gpu_profiler/docs/source/wavefront_occupancy.rst

 The event duration percentile filter allows users to only see events whose durations fall within a certain percentile.
 For example, selecting the rightmost-region of the slider will highlight the most expensive events.
-One will also find a textbox to filter out by event name.
+When using the slider buttons on the duration percentile filter, a tooltip will display the time duration range that corresponds to the selected percentiles.
+One will also find a textbox to filter the timeline by event name.

 .. image:: media_rgp/rgp_wavefront_occupancy_7.png